doriandekoning/Contextproject-BeNine/README.md

 ### Deployable zip
 Build the back-end server using `maven install` with the supplied `pom.xml` file.
 The zip file containing the backend and frontend server can be found in the `backend/target` folder.
 When unzipped the backend and frontend server can both be started using one of the startserver scripts, the batch file (.cmd) or the bash script (.sh).
+To be able to execute the bash script you need to set permissions to make it executable.
+You can do this from your file manager or using the command "chmod -x startserver.sh".

 ## Tool results
 ### JavaScript